-$\S 582.325$ Outreach activities.
+§ 582.325 Outreach activities.

 Recipients must use their best efforts to ensure that eligible hard-to-reach persons are served by S+C. Recipients are expected to make sustained efforts to engage eligible persons so that they may be brought into the program.
-Outreach should be primarily directed toward eligible persons who have a night-time residence that is an emergency shelter or a public or private place not designed for, or ordinarily used as, a regular sleeping accommodation for human beings (e.g., persons living in cars, streets, and parks).
-Outreach activities are considered to be a supportive service, and the value of such activities that occur after the execution of the grant agreement may be included in meeting the matching requirement.
+Outreach should be primarily directed to-ward eligible persons who have a nighttime residence that is an emergency shelter or a public or private place not designed for, or ordinarily used as, a regular sleeping accommodation for human beings (e.g., persons living in cars, streets, and parks).
+Outreach activities are considered to be a sup-portive service, and the value of such activities that occur after the execution of the grant agreement may be included in meeting the matching requirement.

-§ 582.330 Nondiscrimination and equal opportunity requirements.
+§582.330 Nondiscrimination and equal opportunity requirements.

-(a) General.
-Recipients may establish a preference as part of their admissions procedures for one or more of the statutorily targeted populations (i.e., seriously mentally ill, alcohol or substance abusers, or persons with AIDS and related diseases).
+(a) General Recipients may establish a preference as part of their admissions procedures for one or more of the statutorily targeted populations (i.e., seriously mentally ill, alcohol or substance abusers, or persons with AIDS and related diseases).
+However, other and related diseases).
 However, other eligible disabled homeless persons must be considered for housing designed for the target population unless the recipient can demonstrate that there is sufficient demand by the target population for the units, and other eligible disabled homeless persons would not benefit from the primary supportive services provided.